-- Always be used as a last resort by staff who have been trained (use of diversion, diffusion, negotiation should be tried first) - Be applied using the minimum amount of force and for the minimum amount of time possible - Be applied in a way that maintains the safety and dignity of all concerned - Never used as a form of punishment - Be recorded by the staff member involved and reported to parents (This is then recorded online on the LA Physical Intervention Record). - The Physical Restraint incidents will be logged on CPOMS and monitored to support staff in learning from experiences and to determine the needs of the child. - Training in physical intervention methods that are acceptable within the setting are available and teachers and support staff will be encouraged to take up such opportunities.
+- Always be used as a last resort by staff who have been trained (use of diversion, diffusion, de-escalation negotiation should be tried first) - Be applied using the minimum amount of force and for the minimum amount of time possible - Be applied in a way that maintains the safety and dignity of all concerned - Never used as a form of punishment - Be recorded on CPOMS by the staff member involved and reported to parents - Be recorded on the online STACMAT Positive Handling Online Form - A PDF of the CPOMS record is sent to the Local Authority: sends-service@leics.gov.uk - Physical Restraint is monitored by the DSL/DDSLs and regularly reviewed in DSL meetings and through half termly behaviour analysis - There are opportunities for staff who have used physical restraint to discuss recent incidents, learning from experiences and determining the needs of the child. - Training in physical intervention methods that are acceptable within the setting are available and teachers and support staff will be encouraged to take up such opportunities.
 This training will be provided by the LA Behaviour Support Team and the LRTSH.